Charlotte vs. Rice NCAA Football Odds, Plays and Insights | November 6, 2021

 Charlotte Stats and Trends

-- In Charlotte's eight games this year, it has four wins against the spread.

-- This season, the 49ers won ATS in their only game as a favorite of 6 points or more.
+- The 49ers have been favored by 6 points or more once this season and covered the spread.

-- Charlotte's games this year have hit the over on two of eight set point totals (25%).
+- Charlotte's games this year have eclipsed the over/under two times in eight opportunities (25%).

 - This year, the 49ers have turned the ball over 11 times, two more than the Owls' takeaways (9).